rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.VClamp

-    .. tab:: Python

-        Switches the Electrode to two electrode voltage clamp.
-Uses :class:`VClamp` point process that allows up to three level changes.
-The clamp is set to be ideal.

-    .. tab:: HOC

     Switches the Electrode to two electrode voltage clamp.
 Uses :class:`VClamp` point process that allows up to three level changes.
 The clamp is set to be ideal.

 ----